A note on probability and Hilbert's VI problem: Analysis of the contradictory setup

-According to the discussion of Sections 3 (and the more abstract ones in Section 2), the set up described in Exercise $2.8$ of \cite{AT} proposes a finite polynomial probability environment, which requires admissibility.
-By Corollary such issue is decidable as follows.
+The set up described in Appendix \ref{Contradictory} proposes a probability environment, which requires admissibility, a decidable question by Corollary \ref{equiv2}.
+As an illustration, we determine once again that the requirements in Appendix \ref{Contradictory} are contradictory directly by the algebraization method of Lemma \ref{equiv2} and Corollary \ref{equiv2}.

-First, there are three events involved, so that $\mathbb A= \{E_1, E_2, E_3\}$.
-Then select a variable for each of the boolean combinations on which conditions are given; it is convenient to use the following notation (which includes some variables which are not going to be used -- the only variables used are those actually appearing in \eqref{eqAngTang} below):
+First, observe that there are three events involved, so that $\mathbb A= \{E_1, E_2, E_3\}$.
+Then select a real variable for each of the boolean combinations on which conditions are given; it is convenient to use the following notation:

 where $\beta_m \in \{-1,0,1\}$ and $A^{-1}= A^C, A^0=\Omega, A^1=A$.
-The equations expressing the requirements of the probability environment are the following, where we have assumed that the claimed independence is independence of the algebra generated by $E_2$ and $E_3$ with $E_1$ (as it makes sense that the wheather is independent from any combination of human productions):
+The equations expressing the requirements of the probability environment are the following, where we have assumed that the claimed independence is actually the full independence of the algebra generated by $E_2$ and $E_3$ from the algebra generated by $E_1$ (as it makes sense that the wheather is independent from any combination of human productions):

 With the trivial substitution $x_{0,-1,0}= 1 -x_{0,1,0}$ there are $12$ variables in the system.

 Now make the change of variables